Sivut kuvina

 SEC.
 5. The following articles shall remain free from duties of import provided the conditions precedent for the exemption of the same from duty shall exist:

 First.
-Products of agriculture and of live-stock raising, derived from such premises located beyond the limits of the customs territory, as shall be managed from dwelling-houses or farm buildings situated within said limits, under like conditions; also the products of forest-culture, provided the premises situate beyond the limits of the customs territory form a part of the premises within the same.
+Products of agriculture and of live-stock raising, derived from such premises located beyond the limits of the customs territory, as shall be managed from dwelling houses or farm buildings situated with in said limits, under like conditions; also the products of forest-culture, provided the premises situate beyond the limits of the customs territory form a part of the premises within the same.

 Second.
-Wearing apparel and clothes already used and not imported for sale; household utensils and effects already used, factory implements and tools already used, of persons arriving in the customs terri tory, and when intended for like purposes by said persons; by special permission, also, new wearing apparel, clothes, and effects, so far as the same constitute articles with which persons from abroad have furnished themselves, who, by reason of their marriage, may take up their abode
+Wearing apparel and clothes already used and not imported for sale; household utensils and effects already used, factory implements and tools already used, of persons arriving in the customs terri tory, and when intended for like purposes by said persons; by special permission, also, new wearing apparel, clothes, and effects, so far as the saine constitute articles with which persons from abroad have furnished themselves, who, by reason of their marriage, may take up their abode

 in the country.

-already used, when obtained by inheritance and imported upon proper Third.
-By special permission, also, household utensils and effects
+Third.
+By special permission, also, household utensils and effects already used, when obtained by inheritance and imported upon proper

 evidence to that effect.

 Fourth.
-Traveling effects, wearing apparel, clothes, &c., which travelers, drivers of vehicles, and sailors carry with them for their own use, also tools carried by journeying mechanics, as well as fixtures and instruments of traveling artists used by the same in the pursuit of their Vocations; further, articles of like description sent in advance of or following the arrival of the persons aforesaid; likewise articles of food for consumption by persons traveling.
+Traveling effects, wearing apparel, clothes, &c., which travelers, drivers of vehicles, and sailors carry with them for their own use, also tools carried by journeying mechanics, as well as fixtures and instruments of traveling artists used by the same in the pursuit of their vocations; further, articles of like description sent in advance of or following the arrival of the persons aforesaid; likewise articles of food for consumption by persons traveling.

-Fifth.
+ting the line for the transportation of persons and goods, and entering Fifth.
 Vehicles, including rolling-stock of railroads employed in cutfor no other purpose; also rolling-stock of domestic railroad companies returning empty, and the rolling stock already in service of railroad

 companies of other countries.

-imported, did not serve as the means for carrying their owners, provided By special permission, carriages of travelers, even if the same, when proper evidence be produced of the previous use thereof by said owners,. as well as of the further use by the same.
-Horses and other animals. if, from the use made of the same on entering it shall be evident that they belong as beasts of draught or burden to traveling or heavy wagons, or serve in transporting goods or carrying passengers.
+imported, did not serve as the means for carrying their owners, provided By special permission, carriages of travelers, even if the same, when proper evidence be produced of the previous use thereof by said owners, as well as of the further use by the same.
+Horses and other animals. if, from the use made of the same on entering it shall be evident that. they belong as beasts of draught or burden to traveling or heavy wagons, or serve in transporting goods or carrying passengers.
 Countries with a view of re-exportation for the purpose of purchasing Sixth.
 Empty barrels, sacks, and the like, either brought in from other oil, grain, &c., or returned from other countries after oil, &c., has been lished, and, if deemed requisite, payment of the import duties secured exported therein, provided that their identity in either case be estab

 « EdellinenJatka »